sdarwin/django_platform/README.md

 * `node['django_platform']['app_repo']['additional_shell_scripts']`.
 Defaults to `[]`.
-An array of paths to bash scripts, from repo root, to execute after the repo updates.
+An array of relative paths to bash scripts, from repo root, to execute after the repo updates.
 Scripts are executed in order, after all management commands.
 Scripts are executed in a context where the Python environment for the Django app is activated.
 This attribute is included to support limited cases where an application can be deployed using only node attributes.

-* `node['django_platform']['app_repo']['rel_path_to_sqlite_db']`.
-Defaults to `nil`.
-The relative path to the sqlite database, from repo root.
-If non-nil, permissions of this file will be managed, after all management commands and scripts have run.
-Management of Postgres has not yet been implemented.

 ### Python